 The king of French fine dining has opened the first bean-to-bar chocolate manufacturing facility in Paris in an elegantly redone auto body shop.
+A second shop is now open in Saint-Germain at 26 rue Saint-Benoit.
+Don’t miss the salty-sweet hazelnut praline stuffed chocolate bar.

 The clean lines of Roger's shop show off his bold style and playful displays.
 Contemporary flavors like lemongrass and Sichuan peppercorn mix with classic pralines, dark ganaches, and caramels.
 A Meilleur Ouvrier de France.